msantos/gen_icmp/README.md

                 SocketOpt = [ {active, true} | {active, once} |
                     {active, false} | inet | inet6 ]

+        By default, the ICMP socket is opened in {active,false} mode.
+No packets will be received by the socket. setopts/2 can be used to place the socket in {active,true} mode.

         See the procket README for the raw socket options and for instructions on setting up the setuid helper.